top of page

 What is your typical week like?

-Weekends are busy with weddings, party make-ups and business events.
+Weekends are busy with small weddings, party make-ups and business events.
 I also hold one-to-one make-up classes.
 We do make-up trials during the week

 What distinguishes your work from other makeup artists?